ogand-anton/PandoraExtension/README.md

 * automatically reloading the app if for some reason other than a manual pause it stops playing music

 Running TODO:
-* test that Still Listening dialog actually gets dismissed
 * intercept media requests to download file and album art